Israeli forces find tunnel shaft in Gaza school with photos of weapons for children - www.lokmattimes.com

 Israeli forces find tunnel shaft in Gaza school with photos of weapons for children

-Tel Aviv [Israel], January 3 (ANI/TPS): Israeli soldiers in Gaza discovered a tunnel shaft located inside a school, the ...
+Tel Aviv [Israel], January 3 : Israeli soldiers in Gaza discovered a tunnel shaft located inside a school, the ...

-Tel Aviv [Israel], January 3 (ANI/TPS): Israeli soldiers in Gaza discovered a tunnel shaft located inside a school, the Israel Defense Forces said on Wednesday.
+Tel Aviv [Israel], January 3 : Israeli soldiers in Gaza discovered a tunnel shaft located inside a school, the Israel Defence Forces said on Wednesday.

 The tunnel was discovered by the 5th Brigade's combat team in the southern Gaza area of Khirbet Ahza.
 The forces also found photos of weapons geared for children.
 A photo released by the IDF showed various mortars, grenades and bullets inside the school.